-Jobs in today’s market are evolving and changing like we’ve never seen before.
+Jobs in today's market are evolving and changing as we've never seen before.
 This also means that internships are evolving as well.

 By taking action and starting an internship you will gain invaluable industry experience and show a passion to learn that machines simply cannot offer.

 Just because something has always been done a certain way doesn't mean it needs to stay the same.